 In this course students will learn about the fast-paced careers of the restaurant industry.
 Students will gain experience in both front- and back-of-the-house operations.
 Students begin by developing their knife skills and using appropriate cooking methods for different foods.
-Opportunities are provided for students to learn safe methods of food handling and storage, as well as current COVID guidelines.
+Opportunities are provided for students to learn safe methods of food handling and storage.
 Through small scale food production, students develop both individual and team culinary skills.
+During the spring semester, students will have the opportunity to participate in the Syracuse University Food Busters Program where they will engage in hands-on STEM focused lessons that explore the relationships between food, nutrition, health and media.

-Students will be connected with culinary arts and food service professionals in the community through Career Coaching, field trips and job shadowing which could lead to further opportunities for direct job training and real-world experience.
+Students will be connected with culinary arts and foodservice professionals in the community through Career Coaching, field trips and job shadowing, which could lead to further opportunities for direct job training and real-world experience.
 Students will create and maintain a portfolio of their work-based learning experiences throughout the program to document the development of their skills.